-Baby boy's brave fight for life
+Baby boy's brave fight for life despite heart defect and genetic disorder

 "It took me two days to hold him.
 I tried not to get attached because if something happened during the birth and he didn't make I didn't want to feel this giant gaping hole.
 He looked like he had a stroke, his face had completely sunk, it was like what have I done?"

-Kahurangi-Toa (Kahu), is 7-months-old.
+Kahurangi-Toa (Kahu) is 7 months old.
 He fought his way into the world on July 8 – and he's still fighting.

 Before conceiving the wee boy, Shortland had suffered a miscarriage and an ectopic pregnancy.
 She never thought she would conceive again.

-"I got into a place where I didn't want to do it anymore.
+"I got into a place where I didn't want to do it any more.
 It was too painful telling everyone you are pregnant, then not, [it] is devastating."

-But a baby brother for her daughters Mere-Rose, 6, and Tracey ,5, was something she still wished for.
+But a baby brother for her daughters Mere-Rose, 6, and Tracey, 5, was something she still wished for.

 "He was a gift.
 I didn't want to terminate, to be honest I was being selfish," she said.